YvesDesrumaux/YvesDesrumaux.github.io/Code.Instructions/CoreDevelopment/coding-standards.instructions.md

 - Use consistent terminology and phrasing across tooltips to maintain a cohesive user experience
 - Review and update tooltips regularly to ensure they reflect any changes in functionality or user interface
 - Tooltips on fields must start with 'Specifies' to maintain consistency and clarity
+- Tooltips in pages are only relevant when they are different than the field tooltip they are linked to

 ## Prefix Guidelines

 1. All objects must have a prefix
 2. The prefix is defined in the AppSourceCop.json file
 3. The prefix is always in this format '<Prefix> ' where <Prefix> is the prefix defined in the AppSourceCop.json file
-4. The prefix is always in uppercase
-5. The prefix is always followed by a space
+5. The prefix is always followed by a underscore (_) in Main extension objects and by an equal (=) in Tests extension objects
 6. The prefix is always just once in the object name
 7. The prefix is always in the beginning of the object name